zhcndoc/konva/content/docs/svelte/Bindings.md

 <script>
   import { Stage, Layer, Rect } from 'svelte-konva';

-  // x and y values will not be synced with actual position after dragend const config = { x: 100, y: 100, width: 400, height: 200, fill: 'blue', draggable: true };
+  // x and y values will not be synced with actual position after dragend even if bound const config = { x: 100, y: 100, width: 400, height: 200, fill: 'blue', draggable: true };
 </script>